 ARTS & CULTURE: Winnick is a member of the boards of the Museum of Modern Art (MoMA) and the Simon Wiesenthal Center.
 These two outfits have received especially strong support from the family.
 Other grantees have included LACMA, Music Center, LA Opera, Fowler Museum at UCLA, and Aquarium of the Pacific.

 ANIMALS: Karen has a particular interest in animal welfare and is a member of the board of commissioners for the Los Angeles Zoo.
 Grantees have included Heifer International, Wildlife Conservation Society, African Wildlife Foundation, Spay Neuter Project of Los Angeles, Stray Cat Alliance, Greater Los Angeles Zoo Association, and the Lange Foundation, a nonprofit dedicated to saving impounded companion animals.

 JEWISH CAUSES: Winnick is a trustee of the Simon Wiesenthal Center (SWC) in Los Angeles.
 In 2000, Winnick contributed $40 million for a peace and tolerance institute being built by the Simon Wiesenthal Center in Jerusalem.
 The Winnick Family Foundation has continued to support SWC.
 Other grantees have included Hillel, The Jewish Federation, World Jewish Congress, and PEF Israel Endowment Funds.

-LOOKING FORWARD: While Winnick was once on the billionaire's list during his Global Crossing days, he's still has managed to retain some of his wealth.
+LOOKING FORWARD: Winnick was once on the billionaire's list during his Global Crossing days, and he's still has managed to retain some of his wealth.
 Grantmaking also appears to be on the rise at the foundation of late so expect the Winnicks to continue steadily supporting their select interest areas.